TRK-codes/Portfolio/README.md

-# Data Scientist Portfolio
+# Tahreem Rashid - Data Scientist Portfolio

-A professional portfolio website for a data scientist, featuring a modern design with animations and responsive layout.
+A professional portfolio website for Tahreem Rashid, a Data Scientist, featuring a modern design with animations and responsive layout.

+## Live Demo

+You can view the live website at: https://work-1-sqiodhcchnuuibbb.prod-runtime.all-hands.dev/

 ## Features